alexhunsley/tca-beam/Python/README.md

-Info here about tca-scaffold in Python.
+This is a PoC implementation of [Scaffold for The Composable Architecture](../README.md) in Python.

-.
+Work in progress!